LadyKerr/dev-task-tracker/workshop-prompts.md

 - update code to use constants for magic strings (update hard coded selectors, etc.)
 - open script.js and Copilot Chat, type `/test` to generate unit tests for the `TaskManager` class
 - Ask Copilot questions:
-    - "is there anything in this file that can be refactored?" (open script.js file)
+    - "is there anything in this file that can be refactored?" (open script.js file - Chat mode)
-    - "What about performance optimizations?" (open script.js file)
+    - "What about performance optimizations?" (open script.js file - Chat mode)

 ## Documentation:
 - update the readme for this project (attach all relevant files to the prompt)